-In this guide to claiming compensation for chemical burns, we’ll look at when you could be eligible to make a claim, what circumstances can lead to a claim, and how much compensation for chemical burns might be paid.
+In this guide to making a claim for chemical burns, we’ll look at when you could be eligible to make a claim, what circumstances can lead to a claim, and how much compensation for chemical burns might be paid.

 We are here to help if you do decide that it’s time to take action.
 Our initial consultation is free and we’ll offer legal advice no matter what you decide to do.
 If your claim appears to be viable, we could ask one of our personal injury solicitors to represent you.
 If they agree to act on your behalf, they’ll do so on a No Win, No Fee basis meaning there will be no solicitor’s fees payable upfront and you won’t need to pay them if your claim fails.
 All in all, that will make the chemical burns claims process a lot less stressful.